Deepsi11/Endoscopy_Polyp_Detector_Yolov4_Darknet/README_POLYP_DETECTION.md

 # Endoscopy Polyp Detector using YOLOv4 Darknet

-This repository contains a complete YOLOv4 implementation for detecting polyps in endoscopy images using the Darknet framework.
-This is a demonstration of a polyp detection model inspired by work I’ve done professionally for real time endoscopy feeds.
+This is a demonstration of a polyp detection model inspired by work I’ve done professionally for real time endoscopy feeds using the YOLOV4 DARKNET.

 ## 🚀 Quick Start